Malibu Comics: Acquisition by Marvel Comics

 As sales declined industry-wide in the mid-1990s, Malibu canceled lower-selling series.
 But the company's biggest problem was its game division — started in an attempt to break into the video game market — which cost Malibu more than $200,000 a month.
 Nonetheless, the company's assets were still seen as attractive enough to garner interest from DC Comics in the spring of 1994.
 In addition, Rosenberg and Malibu signed with the William Morris Agency.

 Because Malibu had sufficient market share that an acquisition from DC would make the latter surpass Marvel's market share, Marvel decided to purchase Malibu itself to prevent this from happening: on November 3, 1994, Malibu was purchased by Marvel Comics.
+The video game division was later sold to GameTek, and was renamed to Padded Cell Studios.
+One of the video game employees was laid off, with Christine Hsu went on to form Paradox Development.

 To slow down rumors that the Ultraverse titles would be canceled as soon as the deal closed, Malibu claimed that Marvel wanted Malibu because of its digital coloring system.
 Meanwhile, in the middle of the following year, 1995, Malibu standard-bearers Mason and Ulm left the company.
 Around the same time in May–October 1995 (during the "Black September" event) Marvel re-launched a handful of the more popular Ultraverse titles as well as a number of crossovers with Marvel characters.
 The "volume 2" series each started with "#∞ (infinity)" issues, but these were canceled a short time later.
 With that, Marvel canceled the entire Ultraverse line.
 Within the Marvel Comics multiverse, the Genesis Universe is designated as Earth-1136 and the Ultraverse as Earth-93060.

 Very little Malibu content was published after 1996.